teresa-m/training-material/learning-pathways/neoantigen.md

       - name: neoantigen-hla-binding-novel-peptides
         topic: proteomics

 ---

 New to immunopeptidogenomics or neoantigen prediction?
 Follow this learning path to discover how label-free mass spectrometry and proteogenomic integration can accelerate the identification of clinically relevant neoantigens and help in personalized immunotherapy.

+# Are you feeling adventurous? ✨

+## One-Click Neoantigen Workflow

+This new [One-Click Neoantigen Workflow](https://usegalaxy.eu/u/galaxyp/w/ipepgen-one-click-workflow) brings together all key modules of the neoantigen discovery process into a single, streamlined analysis within Galaxy.
+Instead of launching each tutorial separately, users can now execute the entire end-to-end pipeline—from database creation to HLA binding prediction—with just one click.
+The workflow integrates:

+**Module 1a: Fusion Database Generation** – build personalized fusion peptide databases from RNA-seq data.

+**Module 1b: Non-Reference Database Generation** – construct proteogenomic databases using somatic variants and indels.

+**Module 2: Database Merge and FragPipe Discovery** – merge databases and identify putative neopeptides using FragPipe.

+**Module 3: PepQuery2 Verification** – validate peptide-spectrum matches for candidate neoantigens.

+**Module 4: Variant Annotation** – annotate neopeptides with their genomic and proteomic context.

+**Module 5a–b: HLA and IEDB Binding Predictions** – assess MHC affinity and immunogenic potential.

+With this one-click design, researchers can explore the entire neoantigen discovery adventure—automated, reproducible, and ready for discovery—without ever leaving Galaxy.